chrmod/browser-core/README.md

     "ts": <UNIX_TIMESTAMP>,
     "type": "activity",
     "action": "result_click",
-    "new_tab": true/false, // is the result open in new tab "current_position": "1", // 0 = the first result, 1 = the second result ...
+    "inner_link": true/false, the actual result was clicked or some inner link (eg. additional sources for news) "new_tab": true/false, // is the result open in new tab "current_position": "1", // 0 = the first result, 1 = the second result ...
     "position_type": "<ENCODED_RESULT_TYPE>",